-Update on Hendon Hooker’s injury from Saturday night Clemson at Virginia Tech football game
+Update on Hendon Hooker’s injury from Saturday night Clemson at Virginia Tech football game:More on the status of Hendon Hooker

 QB Hendon Hooker(Dudley High School) was injured early during the VA Tech-Clemson college football game, on Saturday night, in Blacksburg, Virginia…